Hall, Mary Louise Brown (1860-1932)(2 of 6)

 Medium: tintype

-Case description: This portrait’s thermoplastic case, which is also called a Union case, is decorated with 34 stars indicating a date between 1861, when Kansas became the 34th state of the union, and 1863 then West Virginia became the 35th.
+Case description: This portrait’s thermoplastic case, which is also called a Union case, is decorated with 34 stars indicating a date between 1861, when Kansas became the 34th state of the union, and 1863 when West Virginia became the 35th.
 This case has a floral brass mat and a floral/egg motif preserver which is the brass foil frame around the edge of the brass mat.

 Date: 1861 or 1862